dgruber/drmaa/README.md

 A job can be executed with the session **RunJob()** method.
 If the same command should be executed many times, running it as an job array would make sense.
-In Grid Engine each instance gets a task ID assigned which the job can see in the SGE_TASK_ID enviornment variable (which is set to **unknown** for normal jobs).
+In Grid Engine each instance gets a task ID assigned which the job can see in the SGE_TASK_ID environment variable (which is set to **unknown** for normal jobs).
 This task ID can be used for finding the right data set the job (array job task) needs to process.
 Submitting an array job is done with the **RunBulkJobs()** method.